openresty/stapxx/README.markdown

 individual requests due to the non-determinism of the GC on micro levels.
 You should load your nginx workers by tools like ab and weighttp or just trace workers in production, so as to make your nginx worker eat up a _lot_ of memory.
 The more, the merrier.
-After that, run ngx-lj-gc-objs on your largest nginx worker process.
+After that, run `lj-gc-objs` on your largest `luajit` process or `nginx` worker process.

 To debug individual requests, you *can* force the LuaJIT GC to free all the unsed objects at once by calling